PrefectHQ/prefect-ui-library/README.md

 # orion-design
-Vue and Typescript library for [Prefect 2.0](https://github.com/PrefectHQ/prefect) and [Prefect Cloud 2.0)[https://www.prefect.io/cloud/].
+Orion Design is the Vue and Typescript component library for [Prefect 2.0](https://github.com/PrefectHQ/prefect) and [Prefect Cloud 2.0)[https://www.prefect.io/cloud/].
 The components and utilities in this project are not meant to be used independently.

 ## Install
 ```